-TU Student Emergency Funds
+TU Student Emergency Funds & Resources

-Students should apply for consideration for funding when they have exhausted all other resources, including but not limited to personal credit, payment plans, additional student aid, assistance from family and friends or other personal resources.
+Students should apply for consideration for funding when they have exhausted all other resources, including but not limited to financial aid, personal credit, payment plans, additional student aid, assistance from family and friends or other personal resources.
 This funding is not intended to reimburse for expenses that have already been paid or supplement existing financial aid.

 About

 The goal of the fund is to respond to an unexpected financial emergency from detrimentally affecting students’ academic progress toward their degree or to assist students during an immediate crisis.
-Emergency funds are awarded once, per academic year on a case-by-case basis and are not intended to provide relief for a student’s recurring expenses.
+Emergency funds are awarded once per academic year on a case-by-case basis and are not intended to provide relief for a student’s recurring expenses.
 Furthermore, the funds are not loans but awards which are not expected to be repaid back to the fund.
 The amount of each award is in relation to individual needs and in most cases does not exceed $500.

 Eligibility